Mutual respect makes it possible for everyone to enjoy library materials and services.

 - Soliciting, petitioning, distributing written materials or canvassing inside the library, including the doorway or vestibule, or in a manner that interferes with or impedes access to the library.

-- Snoring or disrupting patrons/staff while sleeping.
+- Snoring or being disruptive while sleeping.

 - Gambling, panhandling, soliciting money.

 - Trespassing, violating an exclusion to the library, or entering upon library property when banned.

 - Fighting, challenging someone to fight, physical abuse or assault.

 - Engaging in or soliciting a sexual act.
 Indecent exposure.